godotengine/godot-docs/learning/features/3d/lighting.rst

 .. image:: img/shadow_quadrants2.png

-The allocation logic is simple, the biggest shadow map represents a light the size of the screen (or bigger), and as soon as lights get further away from the screen (hence) smaller shadow mapps represent slots for lights that appear smaller on screen.
+The allocation logic is simple, the biggest shadow map size (when no subdivision is used) represents a light the size of the screen (or bigger).
+Subdivisions (smaller maps) represent shadows for lights that are further away from view and proportionally smaller.

 Every frame, the following logic is done for all lights: